GrayedFox/blockscrape/README.md

 The scraper does have some persistance although it's pretty basic: blockscrape saves the last written block to a file (`last-written-block`) and will begin from the next block down the chain, so you can safely restart it with, say, a cron job in case it dies.

+* BLOCKSCRAPECACHESIZE: max transactions able to be stored in the LRU cache (defaults to `100000`)
 * BLOCKSCRAPECLI: the name of the cli interface of your local blockchain, i.e. `litecoin-cli` or `bitcoin-cli`
 * BLOCKSCRAPEFROM: the first block (inclusive) to scrape, if undefined attempt to read from `last-written-block` file
 * BLOCKSCRAPETO: the final block (inclusive) to scrape, if undefined defaults to `0`